top of page

 Chris is an RCVS and European Specialist in Equine Dentistry, and the founding director of Equine Dental Clinic Ltd (EDC).
 As well as performing advanced referral treatments, Chris teaches, lectures and examines widely on equine dentistry in the UK and worldwide.

-He is past chairman of the BEVA/BVDA examining committee for EDT exams, past BEVA Council representative for equine dentistry, chairman of the BEVA Dental Working Party for political aspects relating to dentistry – and winner of the Pet Plan Vet of the Year Award for 2011, an achievement that the judges awarded in recognition of Chris’s work in equine dentistry and the beneficial effect on equine welfare.
+He is past chairman of the BEVA/BVDA examining committee for EDT exams, past BEVA Council representative for equine dentistry and chairman of the BEVA Dental Working Party for political aspects relating to dentistry.
+In 2011 he was winner of the Pet Plan Vet of the Year Award, an achievement that the judges awarded in recognition of Chris’s work in equine dentistry and the beneficial effect on equine welfare.

 Chris is the current President of the European Veterinary Dental College, the authority that trains and regulates veterinary dental specialists across Europe.
 Chris is dedicated to advancing the science of equine dentistry and is particularly interested in novel restorative and preservative treatments.
 This has placed Chris at the forefront of equine dentistry worldwide.